The Legend of Vox Machina: Setting

 The series is set on Exandria, a fictional world created by Matthew Mercer in 2012 for his personal Dungeons & Dragons campaign, which then launched as the actual play web series Critical Role in 2015.
 Most of the story takes place on the continent of Tal'Dorei in locations such as the metropolis of Emon and the city-state of Whitestone.

 Synopsis

 The first two episodes of the series depict "an all-new story about the seven-member Vox Machina team at D&D Level 7 on their first 'grown-up' mission, which occurs prior to Critical Role's first RPG show".
 The series then adapts the Briarwood arc from the original web series, "in which the Vox Machina crew avenge the murder of the rulers of the town of Whitestone and most of their offspring by the evil Lord and Lady Briarwood".
 In the second and third season the series also adapts "other classic Vox Machina story arcs", such as the Chroma Conclave arc.
+Season four picks up a year after the events of season three.
+During that time the members of Vox Machina have parted ways to focus on themselves.